-Advisors, Associate Professors OSUNSANYA, PERERA
+Advisors, Associate Professors OSUNSANYA, PERERA (Director)

 The molecular biology major is intended for students whose interests lie in the exciting interface between biology and chemistry.
-Molecular biology is the basic science that leads to an understanding of the molecular processes of life, in terms of the properties and function of molecules of which living cells are made.
-Therefore, molecular biology as a major, requires a strong interdisciplinary background in biology, chemistry, physics and mathematics.
+Molecular biology is the basic science that leads to an understanding of the molecular processes of life, in terms of the properties and functions of molecules of which living cells are made.
+Therefore, molecular biology as a major requires a strong interdisciplinary background in biology, chemistry, physics and engineering, and mathematics.

-Students graduating with the molecular biology major would be well-prepared for entry into the health professions, graduate school in biochemistry, molecular biology and many areas of the biological sciences and for jobs in the biotechnology industry as well as genetic counseling and forensic lab positions.
+Students graduating with the molecular biology major would be well-prepared for entry into the health professions, graduate school in biochemistry, molecular biology, and many areas of the biological sciences, and for jobs in the biotechnology industry as well as genetic counseling and forensic lab positions.

-For additional information please consult the molecular biology department's web site at www.muskingum.edu.
+For additional information please consult the molecular biology department's web site at http://muskingum.edu/~molecul/frames/intropage.htm